 Our district continues to grow 500 new students a year.
 With that growth, we need and use more volunteers than ever.

 We do many things to ensure our students’ and staff’s safety.
-For instance, each school has a comprehensive visitor check-in and check-out system called “School Check IN” located at the front desk which runs a background check on each visitor every time he or she visits.
-Each visitor must check in and out when in a school, regardless of the time of day.
+For instance, each school has a comprehensive visitor management system called Raptor Technologies located at the front desk.
+This system instantly performs a sex offender registry screening for databases in all 50 states on each visitor every time he or she visits.
+Each visitor must sign in and out when in a school, regardless of the time of day.